ghostkcleung/lfs-automate/md/intro_11_1.md

 - Un-tar the file to your block device.
 - Enter chroot
 - Re-build your own kernel if need.
+- Install the boot loader (grub) to your device
 - Config your own '/etc/fstab' file.
-- Install the boot loader (grub) to your device
+- Config your own '/boot/grub/grub.cfg' file

 See the chapter 10.
 https://www.linuxfromscratch.org/lfs/view/stable/chapter10/introduction.html